zakmoCA/Portfolio/README.md

 ## Desktop/Tablet Wireframes

-My desktop and tablet layouts are similar in orientation, but just differ in size to suit the

-larger versus smaller screen size differences between the two, although most modern tablets

-are big enough that I didn't think I needed to accommodate the tablet view with a more economic

-layout versus the desktop view, unlike the marked difference between a smartphone and a tablet for example.
+My desktop and tablet layouts are similar in orientation, but just differ in size to suit the larger versus smaller screen size differences between the two.
+Although most modern tablets are big enough that I didn't think I needed to accommodate the tablet view with a more economic layout versus the desktop view, unlike the marked difference between a smartphone and a tablet for example.

 Home